Curriculum

 Skills-based curriculum to make a difference in healthcare management

-In just one year, you’ll learn how to make sound, data-driven decisions and develop the exact skills the healthcare industry seeks in its leaders.
-Developed through a unique partnership with the Kelley School of Business, we worked with more than 50 healthcare leaders from across the industry to create a curriculum that delivers real-life competencies through real-life experiences.
+In just one year, you’ll learn how to make sound, data-driven decisions and develop the exact skills the healthcare industry seeks, in this joint degree offered through the O'Neill School and the Kelley School of Business.
+We worked with more than 50 healthcare leaders from across the industry to create a curriculum that delivers real-life competencies through real-life experiences.

 You’ll be prepared for a leadership role across the healthcare spectrum, including hospitals, healthcare consulting firms, pharmaceutical and medical device companies, insurance, and long-term care providers.